juiproject/jui-stack/docs/topic_remoting.md

 *Note that this method of creation actually returns an instance of `IExtendedCreator` which exposes an additional `void apply(S source, T target)` method; this can be used to employ converters when target types form a class hierarchy.*

-To finish we note that the converter is not limited to result set and can be employed in a lookup processor quite readily:
+Note that converters are not limited to result sets and can be employed in any context where a type conversion is required, such as a lookup processor:

 ```java
 @RPCHandlerProcessor